About The SAT®

 Why Should You Take the SAT?

 The SAT score report is a way for college admissions officers to see how far you've evolved academically throughout high school and gauge your overall college readiness.
-With a good SAT score, admissions officers will give your application more weight than others. - Make up for a lower GPA
+A strong SAT score provides clear evidence of your academic abilities, especially considering the diverse educational curricula and standards across the country.

-Most colleges prefer SAT scores over high school transcripts during the admissions process.
-SAT test scores can show colleges your academic potential if your GPA falls short. - College Course Placement
+Most colleges take SAT scores into account in addition to high school transcripts during the admissions process.
+A good SAT test score can show colleges your academic potential if your GPA falls short.

 Some states require students in high school to take the SAT on SAT School Day.
 If you are a resident of any of these states, you might end up taking it even if the college you are applying to does not require it for admission.